History of the Philippines (1898–1946): World War II veteran benefits

 During World War II, over 200,000 Filipinos fought in defense of the United States against the Japanese in the Pacific theater of military operations, where more than half died.
-As a commonwealth of the United States before and during the war, Filipinos were legally American nationals.
+As a commonwealth of the United States before and during the war, Filipinos were legally U.S. nationals.
 With American nationality, Filipinos were promised all the benefits afforded to those serving in the armed forces of the United States.
-In 1946, Congress passed the Rescission Act, which stripped Filipinos of the benefits that they had been promised.
+Despite this, Congress passed the Rescission Act, which stripped Filipinos of the benefits that they had been promised.

 Since the passage of the Rescission Act, many Filipino veterans have traveled to the United States to lobby Congress for the benefits promised to them for their service and sacrifice.
 Sociologists introduced the phrase "Second Class Veterans" to describe the plight of these Filipino Americans.
 In 1993, numerous bills titled Filipino Veterans Fairness Act began to be introduced in Congress to return the benefits taken away from these veterans, but the bills only died in committee.
 The American Recovery and Reinvestment Act of 2009, signed into law on February 17, 2009, included provisions to pay benefits to the 15,000 remaining veterans.